bluespicyhead/ipossys/README.md

 # ipossys
-Inventory and point of sale software(UnderDevelopment)
+Inventory and point of sale software(UnderDevelopment).